 How to Participate

 Step 1: Expression of Interest – Complete the course description form to let us know that you would like to offer a Global Learning course.
 The form asks for course title, level, prerequisites, description, when the course is to be taught next, and expected enrollment.
+The course description will be posted on the Global Learning Course Matching page.

 Step 2: Find a Course Partner – You can suggest a course partner, or we can help find one.
 You can express preferences if you wish.
 For example, connect to a course in a specific area, department, or Alliance school.